7 Vet-Recommended Kitten Foods For Growing Cats

 With literally hundreds of options to choose from, it’s not exactly easy to settle on just one.

-That’s why The Dodo reached out to three veterinarians to find out what they recommend to their kitten clients, so you can find a food that both you and your kitten will love.
+That’s why we reached out to three veterinarians to discover the best vet-recommended kitten food, so you can find an option that both you and your kitten will love.

 How to choose a kitten food